Payment of Tuition and Fees

 - Fund transfers through Flywire.
 UAF has partnered with Flywire by peerTransfer to provide an easy, fast option for transferring funds from your home country directly to UAF.
 Generally funds may be transferred in the home country currency and converted to U.S. dollars at the point of transfer or they may be transferred in U.S. dollars.
 You may use this direct link to the UAF Flywire transfer page.
 More general informaiton is available at Flywire by peerTransfer.
 You will need to allow at least 5-7 days for the transfer to be completed and applied to your UAF account.
 "Paying with flywire" is a video that explains how the process works.

 - Payment plan - you may be able to establish a payment plan with the UAF Bursar's Office.
-There is a processing charge of between $30-75 to establish the plan.
-The fee will depend on when the plan is started.
+There is an enrollment fee of $60 if established online, or $90 if established in person.
 Late payments will be subject to late charges added to your account.